Загрузка начнется через 5 секунды. Если загрузка не началась автоматически нажмите ссылку ниже.

 Note: Data are presented as mean (SD).

 Symptom scales.
 Systemic therapy side effects deteriorated with large effect size for the CG (p = 0.001, d = 0.8), while there were no statistically considerable changes for the TG indicating medium effect size (p = 0.4, d = 0.3).
-Differences with large effect size (p = 0.04, d = 0.5) were registered between the groups after post-test performed after 3 months.
+Significant differences with large effect size (p = 0.04, d = 0.5) were observed between the groups after post-test performed after 3 months.

 Strength training in cancer rehabilitation.
 General conclusion regarding strength training interventions for cancer patients is that training programs were well tolerated, safe and feasible.
 They showed improvements in strength leading towards enhanced physical functioning and better quality of life [15, 34].